 Pops of other colors aren’t always a cause for concern, particularly if they’re reflecting something your dog may have eaten.
 If your dog snatched a few carrots from your dinner plate, you shouldn’t be alarmed to see some orange in their stool the next day.
 But pay attention if you’re seeing unusual colors that you can’t explain, or that last for more than one poop.

 Though it’s a relatively rare occurrence, when your pet’s poop suddenly takes on a black, tarry appearance, it can point to a number of digestive conditions.
 Black, tarry stools are often caused by something serious—bleeding in the stomach or small intestines.
 “The stool turns black because blood has been digested, causing it to change color,” Dr. Spangler says.
 Known as melena, black stool can result from a range of things, from exposure to toxins or a foreign body in the gastrointestinal system to pancreatitis and kidney failure.
 A few of the more common causes of black dog poop are cancer, foreign bodies, parasites, and viral or bacterial pathogens, Dr. Spangler adds.
-As such, black dog poop almost always warrants a call to your veterinarian.
+As such, black dog poop warrants a call to your veterinarian.

 Red, yellow, and green poop